arthurhammer/arthurhammer.de/_posts/2015-11-27-table-of-contents-for-github.md

 {% include figure.html src="/assets/2015-11-27-screenshot.png" alt="screenshot" %}

 A [readme](https://en.wikipedia.org/wiki/README) is the first thing you see when you open a repository on [GitHub](https://github.com).
 It tells you what a project is about, how to install and build it.
-For bigger projects, readmes can grow quite big and it becomes hard quickly finding what you are looking for.
+For bigger projects, readmes can grow quite big and it becomes hard to quickly find what you are looking for.
 I often end up scrolling all over the place.

 Some project maintainers manually add a table of contents to their readmes but most don't.
 And it's not just readmes where I'd like to have a summary on GitHub.
 There are [wikis](https://help.github.com/articles/about-github-wikis/), [gists](https://help.github.com/articles/about-gists/) and basically any other [structured text file](https://github.com/github/markup).
 That's a lot of work to be doing manually.